 Lawn Care Pros: Ask The Right Questions When Hiring A Lawn Care Company

 The arrival of warmer weather means sun, short sleeves—and that familiar hum of the lawn mower.
-But if you’d rather turn the lawn care duties over to someone else this year, we’ve got the dirt (ahem) on how to hire a company that best suits your needs.
+But if you’d rather turn the lawn treatment and other lawn care duties over to someone else this year, we’ve got the dirt (ahem) on how to hire a company that best suits your needs.
 Whether you want regular mowing, or help with an entire overhaul of your landscaping, some basic knowledge of lawn care will help you ask the right questions to be sure you’re heading down the right path—one that is preferably neatly edged.

 Lawn Care 101